MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 2. In the left pane, select **Apps**, and then select **Guides**.
 This opens the Guides model-driven app.

     > [!NOTE]
     > The Guides model-driven app is not intended to be used as a replacement for authoring with the PC and HoloLens apps.
-If you create, update, or delete records using the model-driven app, you might make the PC or HoloLens apps non-functional, or prevent users from using the apps in the intended way.
+If you create, update, or delete records using the model-driven app, you might make Guides non-functional, or prevent users from using the PC or HoloLens apps in the intended way.
 Modification by way of the model-driven app is not fully supported at this time and should be reserved for experienced Dynamics 365 developers familiar with the Common Data Service.

     ![Select Guides](media/custom-view-apps-guides.PNG "Select Guides")